The greater the intellect, the more one is alone.

 “You’re frightening your daughter.”

-“I didn’t mean to scare her,” Erik told Dara as she led down the hallway.
+“I didn’t mean to scare Elina,” he told her.

-“Your problem, Erik, is that you feel too much or at least you pretend to.”
+“Your problem, Erik,” Dara said, “is that you feel too much, or at least you pretend to.”

 “I’m sorry,” he murmured, releasing her arm.